 VAT deregistration is mandatory if your taxable supplies fall below AED 187,500 over a 12-month period and you have no expectation of exceeding that amount in the near future.
 Deregistration is optional if your taxable supplies fall below AED 375,000 but remain above AED 187,500.

-Important: if you are closing your business entirely, you must apply for VAT deregistration within 20 business days of ceasing to make taxable supplies.
+If you are closing your business entirely, you must apply for VAT deregistration within 20 business days of ceasing to make taxable supplies.
 Late deregistration carries a penalty of AED 1,000 per month, up to AED 10,000.
 For the full process of winding down a UAE company, including tax deregistration steps, see our guide on how to close a company in the UAE.

 If you are setting up a UAE business and need to get your VAT registration, corporate tax, banking, and visa sorted correctly from the start, Zola can handle the full setup process for you.
 Get in touch to see how we can help with your situation.